The use of horticultural oil is a common way to eliminate pest issues for fruit trees and landscape plants.

 Never use oils with any aquaponic gardening.
 The oils are toxic to fish.
 Don’t use oils on plants such as:

 - Japanese as well as Red Maples

 - Plume cedar

-If plants show a yellowing of leaves or needles after application, do not used again on the plant.
-This usually indicates a burn and could cause further damage if used again.
+If plants show yellowing of leaves or needles after application, do not use them again on the plant.
+This usually indicates a burn and could cause further plant injury if used again.

 So, you’re probably thinking, “Horticultural oil vs. neem oil“.